- Overview: United Kingdom (UK)

 Employers are required to provide 2 types of mandatory benefits in the UK:

 - Employee pension plans

-As a global EOR/PEO service provider, Acumen can render support for your company’s benefits strategy along with compliant international onboarding, to help you attract top talent while remaining compliant with UK laws and regulations.
+As a global EOR/PEO service provider, Acumen can support your company’s benefits strategy and compliant international onboarding to help you attract top talent while remaining compliant with UK laws and regulations.
 As a trusted industry expert in the UK, Acumen International has the expertise to match the best benefits and compensation packages with your international employees in the UK and in 190 countries around the globe.

 UK Statutory Regulations and Employee Benefits

 The National Minimum hourly wage applies to all eligible workers, including those not paid by the hour.
-Regardless of the terms of payment, total wages must be at least the equivalent of minimum wage.
+Regardless of the payment terms, total wages must be at least the equivalent of minimum wage.
 Minimum wages are revised every April.

 Current rates for the National Living Wage and the National Minimum Wage:

 If the employer opts to set up a probationary period, it must be clearly outlined in the Statement of Employment, Particulars provided on the first day of employment.
 There are no regulations governing the length of probation, but a probationary period typically lasts no longer than 6 months for a new employee and 3 months for an employee changing positions internally.